-We partner for a sustainable supply chain continued
+Partnering for an ethical supply chain continued

 Embedding sustainability across our supply chain

 We are continuously digitising our supply chain by incorporating cloud technologies, AI, machine learning and robotic process automation.
 A digitised supply chain allows MTN to gather and analyse massive amounts of data to inform our decision making, build strategies and plan for any scenario.